Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Confidence Estimation in Detail

-We use $\hat{P}_c(\ell \mid x)$ as the basis for a contrastive analysis designed to disentangle the respective contributions of prompt framing and actual MRI content.
+\paragraph{Per-patient confidence shift.} We use $\hat{P}_c(\ell \mid x)$ as the basis for a contrastive analysis designed to disentangle the respective contributions of prompt framing and actual MRI content.
 Specifically, we evaluate each patient under three conditions and define the per-patient confidence shift as:

 where $\ell = \text{MDD}$.
 A positive $\delta$ indicates that the condition increases the model's confidence in the MDD label relative to the baseline.